-The company maintains a direct sales force to market the Alkar, Rapidpak and MP Equipment brands and maintains direct relationships with each of its customers.
+The company maintains a direct sales force to market the Alkar, Cozzini, MP Equipment and Rapidpak brands and maintains direct relationships with each of its customers.
 The company also involves division management in the relationships with large global accounts.
 In North America, the company employs regional sales managers, each with responsibility for a group of customers and a particular region.
-Internationally, the company maintains global sales managers supported by a network of independent sales representatives.
+Internationally, the company maintains sales and distribution offices in Brazil, Italy and Mexico along with global sales managers supported by a network of independent sales representatives.